 3D printing materials market to exceed $600m by 2025

-Market study says vendor lock-in will continue to drive growth of build material market.Comments Off
+Market study says vendor lock-in will continue to drive growth of build material market.Comments Off on 3D printing materials market to exceed $600m by 2025

 A report released by industry research firm IDTechEx says the the 3D printing materials market alone will be worth in excess of US$600 million by 2025.
 According to the report (3D Printing Materials 2014-2025: Status, Opportunities, Market Forecasts), the market for photopolymers will retain the largest single segment of the market through to 2025.
 Other materials are projected to gain market share as the technology matures from purely prototyping/tooling applications to final product manufacture.